 The stress of childbirth and carrying a child can spike blood pressure.
 The high magnesium and potassium in jeera water provide valuable electrolytes that let your heart do its work with ease.

 How to make jeera water

 Wondering how you’d like to enjoy a glass of jeera right now?
-Does seeing all the benefits make you long for the refreshing taste of jeera water?
+Does seeing all the benefits make you long for the refreshing taste of jeera/cumin water?

 The best advantage of it is the ease with which you can make a glass.
-Let me show you a quick, simple technique of enjoying a glass of jeera water in minutes.
+Let me show you a quick, simple technique of enjoying a glass of this refreshing drink in minutes.

 - Gather a heaped spoonful or two of jeera

 - Gather 2 cups of water in a saucepan

 - To prepare the jeera water, first, begin heating the water in a pan and toss a spoon or two of jeera into it.

 - Wait a while until the water begins to boil and allow the jeera to steep into it for an hour or so to ensure the jeera is properly infused into the water.

 - Switch off the flame and strain the water.
 Sip your jeera water at leisure and enjoy every sip.